cancerberoSgx/short-jsdoc/README.md

     node src/shortjsdoc.js test/test-project/ > html/data.json
     # generates the front end js application jsdocs itself
     node src/shortjsdoc.js html/src/ > html/data.json

+## Motivation

+Often in the JavaScript world, jsdocs comments are added as-a-feature in an existing source that already is commented.
+This project try to target those who in general just need to add some @annotations to an existing js sources to define some OO model.
+Annotations supported are @module @class @property @method @param @method @extend @return @static @private

+This project's core is a JavaScript code parser that will extract jsdoc AST-like data from code comments.
+It is heavily inspired on Java's and emphasis on types, this is type binding and support type generics syntax

+    // like in @returns {Array<Apple>} all the fruits of this tree

+The other important part of the project is an html5 application that shows this information in a navigable and responsive site.

+At last there is a little nodejs tool for the end-user to extract its code jsdocs and generate this html5 application showing it.

 # Heavy type support